 - The ideas coming up in my mind are basically endless, especially if you look around on the internet, like this scene from the mad scientist: Dr Frankensteins’ laboratory.

-- Something quite popular and a FAQ is: “how do I make a Diagon Alley“?
-The answer to that question you can find in this amazing Youtube video. (it is actually a series of videos):
+- Something quite popular and a FAQ is: “How do I make a Diagon Alley”?
+The answer to that question can be found in this amazing YouTube video. (it is actually a series of videos):

 - Create a street from Venice!
 This book nook was created by CoolkatzCraft and represents an alley with water in Venice!